-Reviewed: 03/13/24 AAS Evaluation BSN Evaluation Fundamental Values and Nurse Commitments The nurse, in all professional relationships, practices with compassion and respect for the inherent dignity, worth, and uniqueness of every individual, unrestricted by considerations of social or economic status, personal attributes, or the nature of health problems.
-Course Clinical Course Clinical and Practicum Experiences The nurse's primary commitment is to the patient, whether an individual, family, group, or community.
-Course Clinical Course Clinical and Practicum Experiences The nurse promotes, advocates for, and strives to protect the health, safety, and rights of the patient.
-Course Clinical Course Clinical and Practicum Experiences Soundaries of Duty and Loyalty The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum patient care.
+Reviewed: 03/14/25 AAS Evaluation BSN Evaluation Fundamental Values and Nurse Commitments The nurse, in all professional relationships, practices with compassion and respect for the inherent dignity, worth, and uniqueness of every individual, unrestricted by considerations of social or economic status, personal attributes, or the nature of health problems.
+Course Clinical Course Clinical and Practicum Experiences The nurse's primary commitment is to the client, whether an individual, family, group or community.
+Course Clinical Course Clinical and Practicum Experiences The nurse promotes, advocates for, and strives to protect the health, safety, and rights of the client.
+Course Clinical Course Clinical and Practicum Experiences Boundaries of Duty and Loyalty The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum client care.
 Course Clinical, NCPs Course Clinical and Practicum Experiences and NCPs The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence, and to continue personal and professional growth.
 Course Clinical, NCPs, SNA, Professional Presentations and Written Papers Course Clinical and Practicum Experiences, NCPs, SNA, Professional Presentations and Written Papers The nurse participates in establishing, maintaining, and improving health care environments and conditions of employment conductive to the provision of quality health care and consistent with the values of the profession through individual and collective action.
-Course Clinical, NCPs Course Clinical and Practicum Experiences and NCPs spects of Duties Beyond Individual Patient Encounters The nurse participates in the advancement of the profession through contributions to practice, educate, administration, and knowledge development.
-Course Clinical, NCPs, EBPS, SNA Course Clinical, NCPs, EBPS, SNA, Leadership Practicum Experiences The nurse collaborates with other health professionals and the public in promoting community, national, and international efforts to meet health needs.
+Course Clinical, NCPs Course Clinical and Practicum Experiences and NCPs Aspects of Duties Beyond Individual Client Encounters .
+The nurse participates in the advancement of the profession through contributions to practice, educate, administration, and knowledge development.
+Course Clinical, NCPs, EBPS, SNA Course Clinical, NCPs, EBPS, SNA, Leadership Practicum Experiences and Capstone practicum experiences The nurse collaborates with other health professionals and the public in promoting community, national, and international efforts to meet health needs.
 Course Clinical, NCPs, Teaching Plans, Process Recordings Course Clinical, NCPs, Teaching Plans, Process Recordings The profession of nursing, as represented by associations and their members, is responsible for articulating nursing values, for maintaining the integrity of the profession and its practice, and for shaping social policy.
-Course Clinical, SNA, ASBN Discipline Hearings
+Course Clinical, SNA, ASBN Discipline Hearings Course Clinical, SNA, ASBN Discipline Hearings